All Episodes

 Oh, it's not a good game plan.

-All right, so that's taking place today.
+So that's taking place today.

-Uh, what were the polls showing going into today?
+What were the polls showing going into today?

-So Dan Cox has been leading in pretty much every poll that I have seen um by three to five points.
+So Dan Cox has been leading in pretty much every poll that I have seen by three to five points.

-We'll uh report tonight on Hannity as the election results come in.
+All right, Dave Bossi, what we watch and we'll report tonight on Hannity as the election results come in.

 We appreciate you being with us.